Grimoire & Poe

 1. The Opening Scene

 In the movie, we’re introduced to a new character, Jackson, who takes Hayley’s place as the first kill.
 Jackson, like Hayley, returns home alone to an empty house.
-Shortly after walking in the front door, he received a call from his friend and heads to the kitchen for a snack.
-There he notices an egg shaped timer on the counter, but it’s ticking and set to go off.
+Shortly after walking in the front door, he received a call from his friend and headed to the kitchen for a snack.
+There, he notices an egg-shaped timer on the counter, but it’s ticking and set to go off.
 But no one’s home.
-Unsure if maybe he’s wrong, he tells his friend to hold on while he calls out for his mother to see if may she’s upstairs.
+Unsure if maybe he’s wrong, he tells his friend to hold on while he calls out for his mother to see if maybe she’s upstairs.
 She’s not.
-It’s then Jackson says they’re out tailgating before the town’s football game, in which Jackson is part of the team.
+It’s then that Jackson says they’re out tailgating before the town’s football game, in which Jackson is part of the team.
 Shortly after hanging up with his friend, he takes a nap and is woken by the timer now on his nightstand in place of his phone.
 Feeling uneasy, he brushes off the feeling when he realizes he’s late for the game.
-Rushing downstairs, he finds the door open which makes him pause and then he notices his truck is gone.
-Side note: both versions of the character live in a farmhouse surrounded by corn fields so not really the ideal place to bolt.
-We all know when people run into the corn fields, they rarely make it out.
+Rushing downstairs, he finds the door open, which makes him pause, and then he notices his truck is gone.
+Side note: both versions of the character live in a farmhouse surrounded by corn fields, so not really the ideal place to bolt.
+We all know that when people run into the corn fields, they rarely make it out.
 Anyways, he returns inside to find his house plastered with images of his deepest secret.
-Enraged and afraid, he yells for the intruder to show themselves and follows the photos into his room then into his closet.
+Enraged and afraid, he yells for the intruder to show themselves and follows the photos into his room, then into his closet.
 In the closet is where he meets God.
 Or rather a killer with a God complex… From behind the hanging clothes, the killer slashes Jackson’s Achilles’ heels and then stabs him to death.

 Victim #2: Matt Butler

-While Matt doesn’t make an appearance in the movie, he does die brutally in the books.
 He was killed in the school’s locker room while everyone attended Hayley’s vigil on the field.
 After playing tricks and hiding Matt’s clothes and belongings, the killer stabbed him in the abdomen before plunging the knife into Matt’s skull.
-Once Matt was dead, the killer removed the top of his skull then placed it back on neatly… very strange.
+Once Matt was dead, the killer removed the top of his skull and then placed it back on neatly… very strange.
 He was left for a custodian to find.

 Victim #3: Rodrigo Morales